zedium/sub-category-widget-for-wordpress/readme.txt

 Stable tag: 1.4.1
 License: GPLv2 or later

-This Widget lists the sub-categories for a given category.
+This Widget lists the sub-categories as links or in a drop-down menu for a given category.

 == Description ==